Marrakech: Inside the Red City's Living Labyrinth

 But the walls are not museum pieces.
 They contain a functioning city where roughly 40,000 people live and work.
 The medina is divided into neighborhoods called derbs, each organized around a mosque, a communal bread oven (ferran), and a fountain.
 This structure dates back to the 11th century and remains largely intact.

-The souks occupy the northern half, divided by trade.
+The souks occupy the northern half of the medina, divided by craft.
 You will find the metalworkers in the Souk Haddadine, their workshops producing the distinctive beaten copper plates and lanterns that hang in every riad.
 The Souk Chouari is for woodworkers, cedar and thuya carved into boxes and furniture, the air thick with sawdust and cedar oil.
 The Souk des Teinturiers, the dyers' souk, still operates as it has for centuries: wool and cotton hanging in vivid stripes above the street, drying in the sun.

 Prices here are not fixed.
 This is not tourist theater; it is normal commerce.
 The process is straightforward: ask the price, offer half, meet somewhere in the middle.
 Walking away is always an option, and often produces a better final offer.
 The goal is not victory but fairness.
 A merchant who feels cheated will remember your face.
 The medina is small enough that reputation travels.